Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Tasks

-As we will see, neither of these methods performed very well for full scales of scalar adverbs.
-So, we also devised a third method (AdjDIFF). broadly inspired by \citet{maillard-clark-2015-learning} and \citet{socher-etal-2012-semantic}'s work on semantic composition for nouns.
-Given that pretrained language models create contextualised representations of each token in a sentence, we reason that the representation of an adjective modified by the presence of a scalar adverb will integrate information about the scalar adverb compared to an unmodified adjective, and that this difference may correlate with the scalar adverbs' position on the scale.
-Thus, we obtain embeddings for each adjective with and without the scalar adverb.
+Broadly inspired by \citet{maillard-clark-2015-learning} and \citet{socher-etal-2012-semantic}'s work on semantic composition for nouns, we also devised a third method (AdjDIFF).
+Reasoning that the effect of the scalar adverb on the contextual embedding of the adjective may correlate with the scalar adverbs' position on the scale, we obtain embeddings for each adjective with and without the scalar adverb.
 We subtract the unmodified embedding from the modified embedding of the adjective to obtain an estimate of the vector for the scalar adverb.
-As in the other two methods, we then take the cosine similarity of each resulting vector with the same referent vector as in the second method (i.e., the difference between top and bottom adverb of the relevant scale) and average them to obtain the final cosine similarity value.
+We then take the cosine similarity of each resulting vector with the same referent vector as in the DIFF method and average them to obtain the final cosine similarity value.

+The results for the AdjDiff method, which was overall the best performing, can be found in Table \ref{table:ranking}.
 We report the pairwise accuracy, Spearman $\rho$ and tie corrected Kendall's $\tau$ for RoBERTa, BERT large and BERT base.
+(See the Appendix for the results using the \citet{soler2020bert} methods).

-The results can be found in Table \ref{table:5}.
-We note that our method outperforms the two methods used in \citet{soler2020bert} even though it yields worse performance for adverbs than what they obtained for adjectival half-scales.
-The existence of negative values of Spearman $\rho$ and Kendall's $\tau$ is particularly problematic, and we note that the FREQUENCY category shows the worst performance.
-However the overall accuracy of $0.64$ for the BERTAdjDIFF method indicates that some information about the relations has been captured by the model.
-It is also interesting that the best performing model here is not the larger RoBERTa but BERT.
+Overall, the performance is worse than what \citet{soler2020bert} obtained for adjectival half-scales.
+Adverb ranking may be more difficult than adjective ranking and/or full scales may be difficult to tank than half scales.
+However the overall accuracy of $0.64$ for the BERT-large method indicates that some information about the relations has been captured.
+It is interesting that BERT-large performs better than RoBERTa, for which the existence of negative values of Spearman $\rho$ and Kendall's $\tau$ is particularly problematic.
+We also note that the FREQUENCY category shows the worst performance.